aitormagan/nd189-1-Introduction-to-Machine-Learning-project-starter/project/project-report.md

 ## Hyper parameter tuning
 ### How much better did your model preform after trying different hyper parameters?
 I don't understand too much how hyperparameters can be modified as it seems like black magic to me.
-I tried to train the model with `hyperparameter_tune_kwargs='auto'` and Kaggle score improved to `0.4684` which is not much better than the result I obtained just with new features.

-On a different day, I also tried to increase the traning time, but I don't know why I obtained a much worse score.
-Specifically, I got `0.56132`
+I tried different values for `num_bag_folds` and `num_stack_levels` as stated in the table below, but the improvement is not very significant as scored increased from `0.4780` to `0.46811`.

 ### If you were given more time with this dataset, where do you think you would spend more time?
-Adding extra features.
+Adding extra features and trying different values for the hyperparameters.

 ### Create a table with the models you ran, the hyperparameters modified, and the kaggle score.
 |model|time|num_bag_folds|num_stack_levels|score|